ava-labs/avalanche-docs/docs/tooling/avalanchego-postman-collection/setup.md

 API calls and see the responses in a nicely formatted, searchable form.

-Along with the API collection, there is also the example Avalanche environment for Postman, that defines common variables such as IP address of the node, your Avalanche addresses and similar common elements of the queries, so you don't have to enter them multiple times.
+Along with the API collection, there is also the example Avalanche environment for Postman, that defines common variables such as IP address of the node, Avalanche addresses and similar common elements of the queries, so you don't have to enter them multiple times.

-Combined, they will allow you to easily keep tabs on your node, check on its state and do quick queries to find out details about its operation.
+Combined, they will allow you to easily keep tabs on an Avalanche node, check on its state and do quick queries to find out details about its operation.

 ## Setup